nomad-coe/greenX/docs/gx_ac.md

   </div>
 </div>

-### Performance
+### Computational performance
 Creating the Padé model (calling `create_thiele_Padé()`) scales quadratically with the number of Padé parameters (see left side of the figure below).
 The model settings influence the runtime as well.
-Using a higher precision internally will result in a higher runtime.
-Additionally, using the greedy algorithm for parameter evaluation will also increase the runtime compared to the plain Thiele Padé algorithm.
+Using higher internal precision increases the computational cost and leads to a significantly longer runtime, with an increase of up to two orders of magnitude.
+Additionally, employing the greedy algorithm for parameter evaluation further increases the runtime compared to the plain Thiele-Padé algorithm, though this increase is limited to a factor of 3-4.

 Evaluating the Padé model (calling `evaluate_thiele_Padé_at()`) scales linear with the number of points that are evaluated (see left side of the figure below).
-The type of algorithm doesn't influence the runtime but using a higher precision internally will again result in a longer runtime.
+The type of algorithm doesn't influence the runtime but using a higher precision internally will again increase the run time by two order os of magnitude.

 <div style="display:flex; justify-content: center; align-items: center;">
   <div style="width: 800px;">
   <img src="./img/Analyticcontinuation_performance.svg" alt="Performance of the GX-AC component">
   <br>
   <div style="display: block; padding: 20px; color: gray; text-align: justify;">
-    Performance Benchmark of the GX-AC component using the 2-pole model function.
-Left: Runtime of obtaining the Padé parameters depending on how many parameters were used.
-Right: Runtime of evaluating function values using the pade model with 100 parameters.
+    Performance benchmark of the GX-AC component using the 2-pole model function.
+Left: Left: Runtime for obtaining the Padé parameters as a function of the number of parameters used.
+Right: Runtime for evaluating function values using the Padé model with 100 parameters.
   </div>
   </div>
 </div>

 ## Analytic Continuation in *GW*

-The [*GW* method](https://doi.org/10.3389/fchem.2019.00377) stems from many body pertubation theory and is used for calculating electronic excitations in photoemission spectroscopy.
+The [*GW* approach](https://doi.org/10.3389/fchem.2019.00377) in many body pertubation theory is used for calculating electronic excitations in photoemission spectroscopy.
 Padé approximants are used in *GW* to continue analytic functions like the [self energy](https://dx.doi.org/10.1088/1367-2630/14/5/053020) $\Sigma(\omega)$ or the [coulomb interaction](https://doi.org/10.1021/acs.jctc.3c00555) $W(\omega)$ from the imaginary to the real frequency axis.
+Both, $\Sigma$ and $W$ exhibit poles on the real frequencies axis.
+Similarly as for the three model functions, we added a small broadening parameter $i\eta$ when plotting the functions in Fig. **XX**.

-In this test, we present GW calculations using [FHI-aims](https://fhi-aims.org/), where either the self energy or the screened interaction is interpolated using Padé approximants from the GX-AC component.
-The G<sub>0</sub>W<sub>0</sub>@PBE calculations use a NAO tier 1 basis set and 400 imaginary frequency points to obtain the Padé models.
-For comparison, we reference a G<sub>0</sub>W<sub>0</sub>@PBE calculation using the [contour deformation](https://doi.org/10.1021/acs.jctc.8b00458) (CD) approach to accurately obtain the self-energy and screened interaction on the real axis.
+In this test, we present $GW$ calculations using [FHI-aims](https://fhi-aims.org/) packages, which is an all-electron code based on numeric atom-centered orbitals (NAOs).
+The self energy or the screened interaction is interpolated using Padé approximants from the GX-AC component.
+The G<sub>0</sub>W<sub>0</sub> are performed on top of a preceding DFT calculations with the Perdew-Burke-Ernzerhof (PBE) function ($G_0W_0$@PBE).
+We used NAO basis sets of tier 1 quality and 400 imaginary frequency points to obtain the Padé models.
+For comparison, we reference a G<sub>0</sub>W<sub>0</sub>@PBE calculation using the [contour deformation](https://doi.org/10.1021/acs.jctc.8b00458) (CD) approach.
+The CD technique is more accurate than AC, as it evaluates $\Sigma$ and $W$ directly on the real frequency axis.
+See [The GW Compendium](https://www.frontiersin.org/journals/chemistry/articles/10.3389/fchem.2019.00377/full) for a comparison of different frequency integration techniques.

-The plot demonstrates that, regardless of the GX-AC component settings (greedy/non-greedy algorithm and floating-point precision), the self-energy and screened interaction can be accurately described using Padé approximants.
+Figure XX shows that, regardless of the GX-AC component settings (greedy/non-greedy algorithm and floating-point precision), the self-energy and screened interaction can be accurately described using Padé approximants.
+The error is dominated by the number of Padé parameters.

 <div style="display:flex; justify-content: center; align-items: center;">
   <div style="width: 900px;">